 Ancient Meditation – The Origins Of Traditional Meditation

-Most Traditional and Ancient Meditation Practice were formed over 3000 years ago.
-At this time traditional meditation practice were normally related to religions such the Hindu traditions of Vedantism and Buddhism then associated with more organised traditions or religion.
+Most Traditional and Ancient Meditation Practice was formed over 3000 years ago.
+At this time traditional meditation practice was normally related to religions such as the Hindu traditions of Vedantism and Buddhism then associated with more organised traditions or religion.
 But today the practice of meditation is not necessarily related to any specific spiritual or religious discipline but as a stress management aid.

-Many ancient meditation practice included mantra’s.
-Some of the oldest meditation mantra’s include OM, Om Namah Shivaya and Lokah Samastah Sukhino Bhavantu.
-Today the more simpler or shorter mantra’s such as Om tend to be more common.
+Many ancient meditation practices included mantras.
+Some of the oldest meditation mantra’s include OM, Om Namah Shivaya, and Lokah Samastah Sukhino Bhavantu.
+Today the simpler or shorter mantra’s such as Om tend to be more common.

-Modern meditation practice has evolved with more modern day living.
+Modern meditation practice has evolved with today’s lifestyles.
 Thousands of years ago people had generally a more simple life, they had more time to meditate.
 They would easily spend hours in deep meditation.
-In modern day life most of us struggle to live in the moment, struggle to remain focused.
+In modern-day life, most of us struggle to live in the moment, struggle to remain focused.

-A society where people crave simplicity but also expect to see more faster or instant results that done generally come with more traditional forms of meditation.
+A society where we crave simplicity but also expect to see very fast or instant results that don’t always come with more traditional forms of meditation.
 Many beginners to meditation are keen to learn more traditional forms of meditation but struggle with the more traditional discipline of twenty minutes of meditation twice a day.

 Even the spiritual seekers who want to use meditation as a spiritual aid are seeking in one way or another more faster or instant results.
 Meditation is generally something that takes time to master.
-It is more a way of life of continued practice.
-But in many other ways meditation doesn’t have to be long, doesn’t have to be 20 minutes twice a day.
+It is more of a way of life of continued practice.
+But in many ways meditation doesn’t have to be long.
+It doesn’t have to be the traditional 20 minutes twice a day.

 Today meditation is not simply a religious or spiritual practice but a very widely popular life skill and stress management tool for all ages.
 I was very fortunate to introduce meditation into schools over 16 years ago.
 Now it is being a more widely recognised life tool in all walk’s of life.
 It is a simple mindfulness aid that helps us become more in the moment, helps us experience more confidence.